HEART THINKS EVENTS MATERIALIZE

 This teaching is taught in both ancient wisdom and modern science.
 The Buddha has taught that the most important factor contributing to karma is thought.
 In other words what a person thinks will materialize as events.

 Modern science teaches the same lesson.
-When a scientist looks at an electron, where it turns out to be a particle or a wave depends on what he thinks.
+When a scientist looks at an electron, whether it turns out to be a particle or a wave depends on what he thinks.
 If he thinks of measuring the electron as a particle, it will always turn out to be a particle.
 If he thinks of measuring it as a wave, it will always turn out to be a wave.

 Spend a few minutes to reflect on this cosmic truth.
 The world is what we think it is.